After launching Preview Play on July 1, 2015, we sat down with Bill Coore and Ben Crenshaw to talk course design, golf, and Cabot Cliffs.

 3. You’ve both played Cabot Links, designed by Rod Whitman.
 What do you believe has been the most important factor that helped link the two courses together?

 Ben – I played quite a bit of the Links course and they did a spectacular job on that piece of ground.
 I have a personal affection for it.
-Rod Whitman from Alberta is the guy that suggested that I meet Bill Coore – that was thirty years ago.
+Rod Whitman from Alberta is the guy that suggested that I meet Bill Coore—that was 30 years ago.
 Rod was working at the Austin Country Club in Texas for Pete Dye.
-I saw Rod about 3 or 4 times and one day he said, ‘you know what, you might want to meet my friend Bill Coore.’
-So we have that thread.
+I saw Rod about three or four times and one day he said, “you know what, you might want to meet my friend Bill Coore.”
+So, we have that thread.
 That was a long time ago.

 Bill - We are such huge fans of Rod.
 It would just be hard to understand, not knowing our backgrounds.
 But he did something that I would quite simply say has ever happened before, in the sense that Rod designed the first course at Cabot Links, and then, willingly, came here and worked with us in the more creative capacity of shaping contours at Cabot Cliffs.
 I know of no other situation where the architect of one course went and helped build the second golf course at the same facility.
 And he put forth every possible effort he could to make this the best it could be.

 4. Do you think Cabot Links and Cabot Cliffs complement one another enough for visitors to now view Inverness as a golf destination?

 Ben – I guarantee you, if people make the trek here, they will see something that they’ve never seen before and they’ll get treated with great hospitality—the people are very welcoming and as far as scenery goes I’ve never seen anything prettier.
 There are two wonderful golf courses and it’s a great, great thing to be able to travel up here and enjoy this because it is pretty rare in North America and around the world.